 Abby’s House is staffed by trained student advocates who help students, faculty and staff find the resources they need on a variety of topics such as: relationship issues, sexual violence, anxiety, depression, health care, reproductive issues, financial assistance, housing and food assistance, and more.
 We provide a wide variety of educational programs and activities on similar topics throughout the academic year.
 Further, Abby’s House provides the WOU community: a Resource and Gender Studies Library and internship, practicum, and other volunteer opportunities.

-Abby’s House is managed by two part-time administrators and a board of directors that includes faculty, staff, students, alumni and community members to provide oversight.
-Abby’s House staff consists of student employee advocate leaders and volunteer advocates.
-All advocates are required to complete a 3-day training that prepares them to handle individuals in crisis including survivors of sexual violence.
+Abby’s House staff consists of a department Director, Bilingual Advocate, Violence prevention Coordinator, and Peer Advocates.
+All Peer Advocates are required to complete a 3-day training that prepares them to handle individuals in crisis, including survivors of sexual violence.
 The peer-support model used at Abby’s House helps to reduce the barriers to seeking help, as students may be more comfortable talking about issues with another student rather than a faculty or staff member.
 Our primary referral is to the campus Student Health and Counseling Center.

 Interested in getting involved?
 Contact us about volunteer opportunities!

 Our mission is to provide the WOU community with educational programming, information, and referral services designed to promote equity and non-violence.
 We embrace a feminist model that empowers all people to actively stand against all forms of violence, harassment, verbal abuse, discrimination, and hatred.